bd-g/study-smarter-flashcards/Design Specs.md

 - Possibly create a quizlet like structure where it checks off the ones you got correct and just gives you back the ones you messed up on
 - Animations for flipping cards or moving between pages
 - Fuzzy matching for fill in the blank versions
+- Reminders to study certain sets based on memory research of good intervals
+- Support for math symbols and formula support

 ##### Possible Add-ons
 - Different modes, like fill in the blank or matching - games ranked highly on the survey